Bullfy-Sui/bullz-app/contracts/SMART_CONTRACTS_DOCUMENTATION.md

     - `name: String` — Name of the squad.
     - `ctx: &mut TxContext` — Transaction context.
   - Description: Creates a new squad with the given name, an empty players vector, and 5 life points.
 Players will be added via a separate append function.
 Requires payment of 1 SUI.

+- **revive_squad**
+  - Parameters:
+    - `registry: &mut SquadRegistry` — Mutable reference to the squad registry.
+    - `squad_id: u64` — ID of the squad to revive.
+    - `clock: &Clock` — Clock object for checking time.
+    - `ctx: &mut TxContext` — Transaction context.
+  - Description: Revives a dead squad after 24 hours, restoring it to 5 life points.
+Only the squad owner can revive their squad.

 - **delete_squad**
   - Parameters: